Anti-Bot

 • The User-Agent inside the fingerprint must match the User-Agent HTTP header on verify, and sec-ch-ua-platform must match the reported platform.

-• Timezone must be plausible for the client IP’s geolocation.
+• The timezone must be plausible for the location of the client's IP.

-• If the same session reports different screen sizes or languages across requests, flag it.
+• If the same session reports different screen sizes or languages from one request to the next, flag it.

-• Mix in genuine per-request entropy (crypto.getRandomValues(), collection-time Date.now()) so no two submissions are byte-identical.
+• Mix in genuine per-request randomness (crypto.getRandomValues(), the collection-time Date.now()) so no two submissions are byte-for-byte identical.

 The architecture worth building

-The robust version combines the principles into one flow:
+The robust version pulls all the principles into a single flow:

-1. Issue returns a signed (challengeId, seed, timestamp, sessionId) bundle, bound to a session cookie.
+1. Issue returns a signed (challengeId, seed, timestamp, sessionId) bundle, tied to a session cookie.

 2. The worker uses the seed to drive non-deterministic canvas/WebGL/font operations and probes its environment.

-3. The worker hashes all fingerprint data and mixes that hash into the PoW computation.
+3. The worker hashes all the fingerprint data and folds that hash into the PoW calculation.

 4. The solution is (challengeId, solution, fingerprintHash).

-5. Verify checks the challenge is valid and unexpired, the session matches, the fingerprint hash is consistent with known-good hardware, the solve time fits the reported concurrency, the IP and TLS fingerprint match issuance, and the solution is correct for challenge + fingerprintHash.
+5. Verify checks that the challenge is valid and unexpired, the session matches, the fingerprint hash fits known-good hardware, the solve time matches the reported core count, the IP and TLS fingerprint match the ones at issuance, and the solution is correct for challenge + fingerprintHash.

-If you are building one today, this is the order that buys the most security per unit of effort:
+If you're building one today, this is the order that buys the most security per unit of effort:

 PriorityMoveWhy it matters